In this article, I’ll put SEMrush and SpyFu to the test and help you decide which SEO tool is better suited for competitor analysis.

 You’ll then be presented with a list of subtopics for your target keywords.

 You can switch the view from Cards to Explorer (tables), Overview (condensed version), or MindMap (visual presentation).
 I prefer the Overview report as it lists down the top 10 headlines by backlinks and top 10 interesting questions surrounding your target keywords.

 Add any of these headlines and questions to your list of “Favorite Ideas” and use them to create new blog posts or optimize existing posts.

-Get 1-month free trial to SEMrush GURU (includes access to the Keyword Magic Tool)
+Get 1-month free trial to SEMrush PRO (includes access to the Keyword Magic Tool)